SUSE Linux Enterprise

 Program Temporary Fix (PTF)

 PTFs are created as needed to address a specific customer related issue.
-As customers report issues against the product, Novell will evaluate what is necessary to address the issue and release the fix as a PTF to the end customer.
-If Novell determines the issue may impact multiple customers, it will consolidate the PTF into a maintenance update for public release.
+As customers report issues against the product, SUSE will evaluate what is necessary to address the issue and release the fix as a PTF to the end customer.
+If SUSE determines the issue may impact multiple customers, it will consolidate the PTF into a maintenance update for public release.
 As with maintenance updates, PTFs are created against previously released maintenance updates.

 Now you can have more freedom to choose which packages you want to update and which you prefer to defer, while maintaining full support of your current system.
-Beginning with SUSE Linux Enterprise 11 SP1, Novell will release updates as soon as they become available without having to wait for a Service Pack.
+Beginning with SUSE Linux Enterprise 11 SP1, SUSE will release updates as soon as they become available without having to wait for a Service Pack.
 These ABI/API compatible updates become available for download as soon as they are ready for those who desire or need to be on the latest package; however, customers are not required to incorporate these latest updates to be fully supported.

 This change will provide several benefits to the customer: